-Spreadsheets are used by millions of people globally on a daily basis for a multitude of purposes.
-Building on its ‘no-code’ legacy, we have seen tremendous growth in SaaS solutions helping to develop new ways of doing business across industries.
-Case in point, Esgaia and the focus on improving ESG engagement management.
+The Excel jungle, a place where millions of people globally on a daily basis perform a multitude of tasks to run their businesses, and sometimes get lost along the way.
+Building on its ‘no-code’ legacy, we have seen tremendous growth in SaaS solutions helping to develop new ways of doing business across industries, case in point, Esgaia's stewardship system.

-In this blog we look at some of the key benefits and challenges of using spreadsheets for engagement tracking.
-It should help investors better assess the adequacy of their current capabilities.
+In this blog we look at some of the key benefits and challenges of using spreadsheets for engagement tracking, which should help investors better assess the adequacy of their current capabilities.

 Advantages of using spreadsheets